Comparing weighted difference and earth mover's distance via Young diagrams: Generalization of and to more than two histograms

-We now generalize the weighted difference $\D$ to compare $d$ compositions.
-We want $\D$ to capture just the right amount of information --- namely, each of the pairwise differences between weighted totals, but nothing more --- and so the most natural definition is the following. \begin{definition} Given $s,n \geq 1$ and $d\geq 2$, we (re)define the \textbf{weighted difference} to be the function $\D : \Comp(s,n)^d \longrightarrow \Zd$ given by
+As before with two histograms, we still want $\D$ to capture just the right amount of information, namely, each of the pairwise signed differences between weighted totals, but nothing more.
+Therefore we propose